Hannah Swerbenski, Ph.D.

 Bio

-I am currently a Doctoral Candidate at the University of Rochester, studying under Drs.
+I am currently a Postdoctoral Research Associate at Mt Hope Family Center working under the TRANSFORM P50 Grant.
+Under the guidance of Dr. Jennie Noll, my postdoctoral research focuses on biological embedding of stress following exposure to childhood sexual abuse and policy-oriented approaches to reducing abuse and neglect.
+I recently completed my Ph.D. in Developmental Psychology at the University of Rochester, advised by Drs.
 Melissa Sturge-Apple and Sheree Toth.
-I have completed the Developmental Psychopathology Specialization and Certification in Quantitative Methods, and anticipate completing my PhD in August 2024.
+I have completed the Developmental Psychopathology Specialization and Advanced Certification in Quantitative Methods.
 In my downtime, I enjoy a good cup of coffee, reading, and hanging out with my two pet rabbits, Chicory and Toulouse.

 Education